 Born: Aug.
 16, 1943 in St. Martinville, La.

 Alton James Hulin began his musical career at age 14 when he recorded a single entitled "Many Lonely Nights."
-In 1959, he founded the Lonely Knights Band and the following year he recorded "I'm Not A fool Anymore."
-The song was released on the LK label, owned jointly by T.K.'s father and Robert Thibodeaux, a local songwriter.
-In 1964, Hulin formed a 12-piece band that included Edgar Winters, who traveled from Beaumont and stayed at Hulin's home on the weekends.
+In 1959, he founded the Lonely Knights Band, and the following year he recorded "I'm Not A Fool Anymore."
+The song was released on the LK Records label, owned jointly by T.K.'s father and Robert Thibodeaux, a local songwriter.
+In 1964, Hulin formed a 12-piece band that included Edgar Winter, who traveled from Beaumont and stayed at Hulin's home on the weekends.

 In 1964, at age 20, Hulin's big hit, "Not A Fool Anymore," was released nationally and climbed to #25 on the National Billboard chart.
 The record, written by Hulin's High School music teacher, Robert Thibodeaux, went silver, selling over a half million copies.
 His other hit recording, "As You Pass Me By," better known as "Graduation Night" was recorded in 1964 and sold over 150,000 copies.

 For over 40 years, Hulin has been packing fans into various nightclubs throughout South Louisiana from Alexandria to New Iberia to Port Arthur.
 He still performs and is often requested to sing the French version of "Jolie Blonde" at local clubs.
 Besides an entertainment career, Hulin and his wife, Colleen, own and operate the famed Yellow Bowl Restaurant in Jeanerette.
 A dedicated and religious person has performed numerous benefit concerts for organizations such as Muscular Dystrophy and Toys for Tots.